bxparks/AceWire/README.md

 * The standard `<Wire.h>` library uses hardware interrupts supported only on certain GPIO pins (`SDA` and `SCL` pins).
-* The `TwoWire` class on many platforms (e.g. AVR) is hardcoded to use a 32-byte RX and TX buffer, which is insufficient for certain types of I2C devices.
+* The `TwoWire` class on some platforms (e.g. AVR, STM32) are hardcoded to use a 32-byte RX and TX buffer, which is insufficient for certain types of I2C devices.
+* The `<Wire.h>` pre-creates an `extern TwoWire Wire` instance which is not optimized away by the compiler/linker if it is never used in the application.
-* Simply including `#include <Wire.h>` in a user application causes flash usage to increase by ~1100 bytes, and static memory to increase by ~110 bytes, even if nothing uses the `Wire` object.
+    * This means that simply including `#include <Wire.h>` in a user application (either directly, or through a dependent library) causes flash usage to increase by ~1100 bytes, and static memory to increase by ~110 bytes, even if the I2C library is never usd.
-    * This means that if a third party library supports, for example, both SPI and I2C of a device, and therefore must include `<Wire.h>`, the end-user application pulls in code from the `<Wire.h>` library even if it uses only the SPI version of the device.
+    * If some other third party library includes both the SPI and I2C versions of a device driver, which must perform a `#include <Wire.h>`, the flash usage of the end-user application increases by ~1100 bytes even though the I2C functionality is never used.
-* The `TwoWire` class inherits from the `Print` and `Stream` classes, which makes the surface area of the API far too large.
+* The `TwoWire` class inherits from the `Print` and `Stream` classes, which makes the surface area of the API unnecessarily large.
     * More interestingly, the methods which are relevant to the I2C functionality are not part of the `Print` and `Stream` API.
     * But these I2C-related functions are *not* marked `virtual`, which prevents